We are a local pickup only nursery. Please select location at checkout.

 Habitat: slopes and woodland; shady, rocky, well-drained, likes a dappled wood on limestone, but I think it's pretty adaptable

-More: This plant will bulk up and spread by rhizome, and you want it to so you can feel free to cut stems for your flower arrangements and still have plenty left for the hummingbirds to feed on
+More: This plant will bulk up and spread by rhizome, and you want it to so you can feel free to cut stems for your flower arrangements and still have plenty left for the hummingbirds to feed on.
+This is a very classy woodland plant.
+I have a four year old patch under oak trees that is developing very nicely.

 Image credit: Honey Petal Plants